 With almost 60 covered streets and over 4,000 shops, Istanbul’s Grand Bazaar is one of the biggest markets in the world.
 It is one of the oldest as well as it first opened in 1461, and grew larger in the 16th century during the reign of Suleiman the Magnificent.

 Inside the market, we can find a bit of everything and a lot of tourists.
-Potteries, scarfs, souvenirs, textile, lamps, leather bags, carpets, jewellery… The choices are endless.
+Potteries, scarfs, souvenirs, textiles, lamps, leather bags, carpets, jewellery… The choices are endless.
 You may want to think about which souvenirs from Turkey you want to bring back home before venturing there.
 Outside the market, they are selling counterfeit bags, clothes, and shoes.
 In the end, a seller got my attention by shouting this true statement out loud: “Hello!
 I have many things you don’t need!”.
 Funny way to engage with people.
 Indeed, at the Grand Bazaar, everyone can speak English.
 Plus a bit of French, German, Spanish, Dutch, Italian, etc. I often witnessed this game of trying to guess someone’s nationality before the person even speaks.
 They were not very successful with me!

 Although the Grand Bazaar is a must-see when visiting Istanbul, it did not seduce me more than that.
 I found it less fun than Marrakech souk for example: even though the haggle game exists in both, the Turkish one is organised, and I got bored quickly by hearing the same questions again and again.